pinscript/Harvest/README.md

 ============
 Harvest is a C# library for web-crawling.
 With a lightweight and flexible architecture, it makes common crawling tasks easy.

+The API is minimal, and you can control pretty much everything.

 Examples
 ============
 [https://github.com/alexandernyquist/Harvest/wiki/Crawling-a-site-for-all-external-links](Crawling a site for all external links)